w3f/research/docs/polkadot/networking/4-xcmp.rst

 --------------------

 Parathreads do not have an associated validator group until after they have produced a block.
-So there are no "recipient validators" in this scenario - that is unless we modify the higher-level Polkadot protocol to associate recipient parathreads with a validator group.
+So there are no "receiving validators" in this scenario - that is unless we modify the higher-level Polkadot protocol to associate receiving parathreads with a validator group.

 Whether we choose push vs pull primarily affects which parties must be publicly reachable - if push then the recipients must be reachable, if pull then it is